 Where Our Funds Go

 A very important aspect of every 501(c)(3) nonprofit organization is its transparency into where its funds actually go.
 The short answer to that question is easy—our beneficiary organization, which in 2016 and 2017 is the Pancreatic Cancer Action Network, and in past years has been the Leukemia & Lymphoma Society and St. Baldrick’s Foundation.

 It is always our goal to pass through as much of the funds donated to Tap Cancer Out as possible through to our beneficiary organization.
 However, there is an oft-unspoken reality that running a business, even a nonprofit, requires an investment in operating costs.
 Even for a small nonprofit like us, those costs include merchandise expenses, venue rental fees, mat purchase and storage, software subscriptions, paid media (like Facebook Ads), the hosting fees for this website, marketing, travel, meals when on the road, and much, much more.
 These operating costs aren’t solely covered by donations.
-In fact, we cover much of them with other revenue streams, namely merchandise sales and registration fees.
+In fact, we cover much of them with other revenue streams, namely merchandise sales, registration fees, and spectator fees.

 Our pass through rates (not to be confused with an “overhead ratio“) can be derived by dividing our Donation to Beneficiary by Total Donations Received.
 All our financials, including the Form 990 (2012 onward), Statement of Financial Activities (2012 onward), and Annual Reports (published each July, starting with 2014) are publicly available and uploaded for your convenience on our Annual Reports Page.